grych/drab/README.md

 ## Usage

 All the Drab functions (callbacks, event handlers) are placed in the module called `Commander`.
 Think about it as a controller for the live pages.
-Commanders are similar to Phoenix controllers and should be placed in `web/commanders` directory.
+Commanders should be placed in `web/commanders` directory.

 To enable Drab on the specific pages, you need to add the directive `use Drab.Controller` to your application controller.

 Remember the difference: `controller` renders the page while `commander` works on the live page.

   1. Generate the page Commander.
-Commander name should correspond to controller, so PageController should have PageCommander:
+Commander name should correspond to controller, so PageController should have
+  PageCommander:

 ```bash
 $ mix drab.gen.commander Page